leozulfiu/eink-backend/README.md

 3. Load image on other host: `docker load -i <path to image tar file>`

 Or everything in one command: `docker save eink-backend-image | bzip2 | pv | ssh user@host docker load` Note that this command doesn't work well when a password is required.
+Follow [this](https://linuxize.com/post/how-to-setup-passwordless-ssh-login/) guide to allow ssh password free login.

 ## How to run the docker image in production